How We Teach

 Our computer science curriculum pursues three goals:

 - Enriching the mathematics curriculum.
-By implementing classic mathematical algorithms (such as finding the greatest common divisor of two numbers) in a programming language students are better able to master those fundamental algorithms.
+By implementing classic mathematical algorithms (such as finding the greatest common divisor of two numbers) in a programming language, students develop their intuition about those fundamental algorithms.
 Additionally, programming allows students to explore computation-intensive areas of mathematics that are otherwise inaccessible to them.

 - Learning a practical skill.
 As the economy becomes more information-based and data-driven, programming is becoming increasingly more useful even to non-programmers.
 Without following a particular industry fad that is likely to become outdated within a few years, we wish to leave students with the knowledge and skills that allow them to learn any new technology on their own.